smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 problem.
 Each pull request would be easier to understand and bit by bit lead to the overall solution.

+I started out with the following principles to guide each and every pull request I made:

+1. Work in small shippable slices
+2. Add customer value
+3. Minimize risk

-Finding the Seams
+Finding the Boundaries
 ===============================================================================

-My first order of business was to find seams in the application to begin making the refactoring and address the defect.
+My first order of business was to find boundaries in the application to begin making the refactoring and address the defect.
 I wanted points in the existing architecture to make the change with minimal impact.
-This often involves where to sections of code join together, like a welded seam TODO picture.
+This often involves where to sections of code join together, like a welded seam.

-TODO insert a proper definition for seam http://www.informit.com/articles/article.aspx?p=359417&seqNum=2
+TODO replace the references to seams and update all of this.

-TODO insert seam examples.
+TODO picture.

-There are many potential seams
+TODO: Review the book.
+This is different than traditionally seams:

+> “Seam”: A place where you can alter behavior in your program without editing
+> in that place. (p.
+31 and again on p.
+36)

+Not performing any edits to the existing code would be to restrictive.
+I would try to leverage types, parameters and other natural seams throughout the software, but would then take it one step further and adjust localized behaviour around the defect.

 I read thousands upon thousands of lines of code.
 Over time a picture emerged with areas affected by the defect and surrounding areas where changes could be